B i o g r a p h y

 Karel Martínek (born 1979)

-is a regenschori and an organist at St. Maurice church in Olomouc where he plays the famous instrument by Michael Engler.
+is a regenschori and an organist at St. Wenceslas Cathedral in Olomouc where he plays the famous instrument by Rieger brothers from 1886.
 He was born in Olomouc and there he studied at the Palacký University (Mathematical – Physical Faculty, later Philosophical Faculty – musicology).
 Between 2004 and 2009 he studied organ at the Janáček Academy of Music in Brno under K. Klugarová and improvisation under K. Pokora.

 He has taken part in a number of master classes under leading of well-known organists (Susan Landale, Martin Sander, Günther Kaunzinger, Julian Gembalski, Reitze Smits), as well as in several interpretation and improvisation competitions.
 In 2014 he started studying organ improvisation under Philippe Lefebvre, titular organist of Notre-Dame cathedral in Paris.